 These little Meringue Ghosts are lighter than air with the perfect crunch and, not to forget, adorable!
 Perfect Halloween treats, this recipe is easy and only requires 3 ingredients.
 In this post, I will share a few secret tips to help you achieve the perfect white meringue.

 If you are planning on throwing a Halloween party, these cloud cookies are a must on the dessert buffet.
-Of course, you should add some classics like the red velvet cupcakes or witch fingers; you can’t go wrong.
+Of course, you should add some classics like these mummy rice krispie treats, red velvet cupcakes, or witch fingers; you can’t go wrong.
 However, I’m pretty sure that the ghosts will steal the show!

 If you are hesitant to make French meringue at home, let me give you the confidence you need as this is the easiest of them all, the Italian and Swiss meringues are a little more tricky.